 November 9: The Berlin Wall, which had divided Germany into two seperate countries (one capitalist, one communist) since 1961, falls.
 The depressed Soviet bloc country of East Germany is wholly assimilated into West Germany, and Germany is whole for the first time since it was divided amongst the World War II allies in 1949.

 December: The Republic of Slovenia declares itself independent from Yugoslavia.
 Independence is finally achieved in 1991.

 December 20: The United States Drug Enforcement Agency, along with several branches of the armed forces, invades Panama (in which they have no jurisdiction), obsessively bent on capturing dictator Manuel Noriega, which they do on January 3, 1990.
 Noriega, who was put in power by the CIA and had been on their payroll since 1966, is convicted of countless drug charges (which were not committed within the US border) and sentenced to 40 years in a US prison, where he still lingers.
 Apparently the whole issue was that the US government didn't appreciate his growing power in Panama, or his growing hubris in the face of his CIA handlers.

-December 25: Former Romanian president Nicolae Ceaușescu and his wife Elena Ceaușescu are executed by firing squad after a dubiously legal trial at which both were sentenced to death.
+December 25: The recently deposed Romanian president Nicolae Ceaușescu and his wife Elena Ceaușescu are executed by firing squad after a dubiously legal trial at which both were sentenced to death.

 Nintendo releases the first incarnation of the Game Boy handheld console, which would go on to become the best-selling console ever (and also set the handheld gaming industry back a couple of years by not upgrading the original Game Boy until the mid-90s).